Alzheimer’s and Mindful Caregiving: Nurturing Yourself Whilst Caring for Others

 Reading Time: 9 minutes

-This article explores the concept of mindful caregiving in relation to Alzheimer’s Disease, emphasising the importance of self-care and offering strategies for reducing stress, establishing support networks, and promoting effective .
+This article explores the concept of mindful caregiving in relation to Alzheimer’s Disease, emphasising the importance of self-care and offering strategies for reducing stress, establishing support networks, and promoting .

 By incorporating these principles into their caregiving practice, individuals can better support those affected by Alzheimer’s while also maintaining their own mental and emotional health.